Content Strategies Behind Successful Blogs

 Jon Dykstra (Fat Stacks Blog)

 Background: Jon Dykstra is a prominent figure in the niche site building community, known for creating portfolios of highly profitable display-ad monetized websites.
-Content Challenge: Scaling content production across multiple websites without sacrificing the quality necessary to rank in Google, while keeping costs manageable.
+Content Challenge: Scaling content production across multiple websites without sacrificing quality necessary to rank in Google, while keeping costs manageable.
 Content Strategy: The long-tail question-and-answer model.
-Jon's strategy focuses almost entirely on informational content targeting extremely specific, low-competition search queries that large media sites ignore.
+Jon's strategy focuses almost entirely on informational content targeting specific, low-competition search queries that large media sites ignore.
 He builds massive clusters of these Q&A style posts, driving high volume traffic monetized almost entirely through premium ad networks.
 Turning Point: Realizing that he didn't need to compete for difficult keywords like "best laptop."
 Instead, he could write 100 articles targeting microscopic queries like "can you use a 65W charger on a 45W laptop?" which collectively bring in massive, highly intent-driven traffic.
-Long-Term Results: Jon built a portfolio of niche sites generating high five-figure monthly revenues, proving that high-volume, low-competition informational content is a highly viable business model.
+Long-Term Results: Jon built a portfolio of niche sites generating high five-figure monthly revenues, proving that high-volume, low-competition informational content is a viable business model.
 Key Lesson: You don't have to fight the giants.
-By executing a strategy based on comprehensive, long-tail informational content, you can build a highly profitable site without ever needing to rank for a highly competitive keyword.
+By executing a strategy based on comprehensive, long-tail informational content, you can build a profitable site without ever needing to rank for a highly competitive keyword.

 Gael Breton and Mark Webster (Authority Hacker)